At Compassion Centered Counseling, We specialize in providing treatment for depression.

 What is next?

-To set up your initial session, call me at (817) 666-3067 or fill out your information on Contact Today and I will reach out to you as soon as possible.
-You may also email me to schedule a time to talk over the phone.
-During the initial phone conversation, we will discuss if I am the best fit for you and schedule the initial appointment.
-I will also give you important information regarding the first session.
+To set up your initial session, call us at (817) 666-3067 or fill out your information on Contact Today and we will reach out to you as soon as possible.
+You may also email us to schedule a time to talk over the phone.
+During the initial phone conversation, we will discuss if we are the best fit for you and schedule the initial appointment.
+We will also give you important information regarding the first session.

 New clients please complete the Initial Therapy Forms Packet and bring to your first session.
 Following the first appointment, clients are free to go online into the client portal and schedule, modify or cancel their appointments themselves.